History of Nclude

 Are there any future plans for Nclude Me?

 As part of Independence Unlimited, you offer sporting activities.
-How do you manage to provide a range of sporting services when it can be hard to access this due to training issues and suitability?
+How do you manage to provide a range of sporting services when there can be difficulty accessing this due to training issues/suitability?

 What does your job entail and what is the best part of your job?

 I oversee the development of our Nclude Me and Independence Unlimited programmes.
 The best part of my job is seeing our members develop and achieve new skills.
-Knowing that you and your colleagues have been a part of enabling those achievements is a motivating factor for us to do what we do.
+Knowing that you and your colleagues have been a part of enabling those achievements is a motivating factor for us.

-Nclude offer a lot of practical skills that are relatable to real life experiences, enabling individuals to make choices and have more control over their decisions.
+Nclude offer a lot of practical skills that are relatable to real life experiences.
+This enables individuals to make choices and have more control over their decisions.
 I’d like to thank Neil for giving me a better insight on Nclude and the work they do.
 It is good to know that there are services like this available.